 What you will turn in for this assignment is a zip file containing the following 6 files and nothing more:

-The text files named PlaneFlight.h and PlaneFlight.cpp that implement the PlaneFlight class diagrammed above, the text files named FrequentFlyerAcccount.h FrequentFlyerAccount.h and FrequentFlyerAccount.cpp that implement the FrequentFlyerAccount class diagrammed above, and the text file named main.cpp which will hold your main program.
+The text files named PlaneFlight.h and PlaneFlight.cpp that implement the PlaneFlight class diagrammed above, the text files named F FrequentFlyerAccount.h and FrequentFlyerAccount.cpp that implement the FrequentFlyerAccount class diagrammed above, and the text file named main.cpp which will hold your main program.
 Your source code should have helpful comments that explain any non-obvious code.

 A file named report.doc or report.docx (in Microsoft Word format), or report.txt (an ordinary text file) that contains your name: - A brief description of notable obstacles you overcame - A list of the test data that could be used to thoroughly test your functions, along with the reason for each test.
 You must note which test cases your program does not handle correctly.
 (This could happen if you didn't have time to write a complete solution, or if you ran out of time while still debugging a supposedly complete solution.)
 Notice that most of this portion of your report can be written just after you read the requirements in this specification, before you even start designing your program.